pliesveld/tutorial-kafka/README.md

     docker-compose up -d

+## Kafdrop

+Navigate to http://localhost:9000/ to view the topics, partitions, and payload

-## Java - Sping Boot Shell
+## Tutorial Shell

-Interactive shell for reading and writing to the kafka
+Interactive shell for staging test data and invoking the various examples.

 launch with: